Why Am I So Single?: Act 2

-Returning from the break, Artie has arrived to see Nancy and Oliver, bringing them wine gums to commiserate with them about their love lives; revealing that Oliver called him whilst she was singing about abandoning it all.
-Artie explains that as a bisexual male, he was not attracted to either of them when they met at university.
-They recollect the night they all first met at a 2000's throwback club night, and flash back to their different versions of events ('Clubs Glorious Clubs').
-It emerges that they both kissed each other that night - Nancy, in order to make a boy jealous, and Oliver to avoid a guy who was flirting with them.
+Returning from the break, Artie has arrived to see Nancy and Oliver, bringing wine gums to commiserate with them about their love lives (revealing Oliver called him whilst singing about abandoning it all).
+Artie explains that, as a bisexual male, he was not attracted to either of them when they met at university.
+They recollect the night they all first met at a 2000s throwback club night, and flash back to their different versions of events ('Clubs Glorious Clubs').
+It emerges they both kissed Artie that night - Nancy, in order to make a boy jealous and Oliver, to avoid a guy who was flirting with them.
 They went back to Oliver's flat to watch 'Oliver!' that evening and became best friends since.

-Artie leaves, and Nancy revisits Oliver saying that this exploration of why they are single is a game for her.
-Oliver explains that there's no question that she will end up in a happy relationship, moving to the Cotswolds ('No Question'); however, she says that she doesn't see there being a difference between them and encourages Oliver to breakthrough their fear and stop turning everything into a joke.
-She explains that she sees Oliver as a multi-faceted, spirit-lifting person, like a 'human disco ball,' but as she continues to press, Oliver becomes more manic and explains that the reason they put on a show is exactly because they are like a disco ball (‘Disco Ball’).
+Artie leaves and Nancy revisits Oliver's accusation that this exploration of why they are single is a game for her.
+Oliver explains there is no question she will end up in a happy relationship and move to the Cotswolds ('No Question'); she says, however, that she doesn't see there being a difference between them and encourages Oliver to break through their fear and stop turning everything into a joke.
+She explains that she sees Oliver as a multi-faceted, spirit-lifting person, like a 'human disco ball,' but as she continues to press, Oliver becomes more manic and reveals that the reason they put on a show is exactly because they are like a disco ball (‘Disco Ball’).

-Oliver reveals to Nancy that their fear of letting people see their true self, and reliance on using humour, is because of shame, caused by homophobic and transphobic experiences that have happened to them as well as in society in general.
+Oliver reveals to Nancy that their fear of letting people see their true self and reliance on using humour is because of shame, caused by homophobic and transphobic experiences which have happened to them as well as in society in general.
 They reference the use of ‘gay’ as an insult in schools, and a transphobic TV show where a character vomited when they realised they had kissed a trans woman.

-Moved to tears, Nancy approaches Oliver, who is very self-conscious about the truths they’ve revealed.
-She realises that actually, the problem still is that ‘men are trash’ and they decide that this is what their big, fancy musical should be about (‘Why Am I So Single?
+Moved to tears, Nancy approaches Oliver, who is very self-conscious about the truths they've revealed.
+She realises that, actually, the problem still is that ‘men are trash’ and they decide that this is what their big, fancy musical should be about (‘Why Am I So Single?
 (Reprise: Pig in the City)’).
-They decide that a song called ‘Men R Trash’ should be the big finale song and go on to write it then and there (‘Men R Trash’), but during the second verse, Nancy’s phone rings.
-‘The Ex’ is not moving to Paris with his new girlfriend after all; they have split up and he has asked Nancy to move to Paris with him instead, after hearing about her reaction on the date with his colleague.
+They decide that a song called ‘Men R Trash’ should be the big finale song and go on to write it there and then (‘Men R Trash’) but, during the second verse, Nancy's phone rings.
+‘The Ex’ is not moving to Paris with his new girlfriend after all; they have split up and he asks Nancy to move to Paris with him instead, after hearing about her reaction on the date with his colleague.